-Two postdoctoral fellow positions are available in the laboratory of Dr. Paul Burridge in the Department of Pharmacology at Northwestern University Feinberg School of Medicine, Chicago, IL.
+Two postdoctoral fellow positions are available in the laboratory of Dr. Paul Burridge in the Department of Pharmacology and the Center for Pharmacogenomics at Northwestern University Feinberg School of Medicine, Chicago, IL.

 Successful candidates will be involved in projects involving:

 - hiPSC-derived cardiomyocytes and endothelial cells to model the genomic basis of chemotherapy-induced toxicity

 - hiPSC-derived cardiomyocytes to model the genomic basis of arrhythmias and sudden cardiac death.

 - Cardiac organoid models of cardiac structural disease

 - Cardiac regenerative medicine (cardiac engraftment and direct reprogramming)

 includes:iPSC reprogramming, iPSC culture, differentiation methodologies, CRISPR, bioreactors, hiPSCdisease modeling, bioinformatics, genomics, eQTL, GWAS, drug response assays, chemotherapy drug response/toxicity mechanisms.

 Good verbal and written communication skills in English are essential.
 The successful candidate will join a dynamic research environment in the Department of Pharmacology, which offers both basic science and clinical translational opportunities to explore fundamental questions in pharmacogenomics.
 More details can be found here: http://labs.feinberg.northwestern.edu/burridge/